 - Amount paid

 Once you have the receipt with all those details, send your claim to us via the RBHS app.
-Simply open the app and take a photo of your receipt and hit submit.
+Simply open the app and take a photo of your receipt or upload a photo or PDF document and hit submit.

 Bonus photo tip: Turn off the flash if using your phone to take a photo of your receipt.